 Wherever you are in the Philippines, there is a high chance that your area will be affected by at least one typhoon or tropical storm during the rainy season.
 These weather conditions bring about high winds and heavy rains.

-To keep your family safe during this season, you should make certain that your home is prepared for the rain and wind.
+To keep your family safe during this season, you should know how to prepare for the rainy season in the Philippines, and the rain and wind it brings.
 Here is a checklist of what you need to do to ensure your house is well-maintained in time for the rainy season:

 Check Your Roof